bvinoth186/notes/cheat.md

 - http://cidr.xyz/
 - VPC peering
   - Allows you to connect one VPC to other via direct network route using private ip address
-  - Can peer VPC’s in other aws accounts also
+  - Can peer VPC’s in other aws accounts also within single region
+  - now VPC peering can be done in multiple region (updated)
   - Peering is star configuration, 1 central vpc peers with 4 others
   - No transitive peering – all 4 vpc peers thorough centeral vpc.
 4 vpc will not not peer directly
+  - you cant connect if the if vpc's are peered and they are in same CIDR IP range (or)
+  - you cant create VPC peering between VPC's whcih has matching or overlapping CIDR blocks
 - AWS reserves 5 ip addresses in a subnet.
 First 4 and last one in each subnet CIDR block
   - For subnet with CIDR block 10.0.0.0/24 following 5 are reserved
   - 10.0.0.0 – Network Address